 While you can’t enter this grotto, if you take a boat tour around the island, you will have the opportunity to see it.

 Look inside the mouth of the cave to see the gorgeous emerald-green waters inside.
 If you are visiting at just the right time of the day, the cave is also illuminated with this gorgeous shade of green.

 The White Grotto is another fabulous sight around the island.

-If you look inside you can see the stalactites and stalagmites in the White Grotto as well.
+If you look inside, you can also see the stalactites and stalagmites in the White Grotto.

 Visit the Villa San Michele